likith-sg/Sign-Language-Translation/README.md

 #### Load the Trained Model
 - Ensure `mobilenetv3_sign_language_model.keras` is available in the working directory.
 - Run `test.py` to classify sign gestures in real-time using webcam input.
+- Press **'Q'** to quit the script.
 - The model processes video frames, detects hands, and predicts the corresponding sign language gesture.
-- Press **'S'** to capture an image.
-- Press **'Q'** to quit the script.

 ## Model Performance
 | Metric              | Value  |